ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Pre-installed versions on HPC clusters
 ======================================

-The ESMValTool is also avaialble on the HPC clusters CEDA-JASMIN and DKRZ-MISTRAL and there will be no need to install it yourself if you are just running diagnostics:
+The ESMValTool is also available on the HPC clusters CEDA-JASMIN and DKRZ-MISTRAL and there will be no need to install it yourself if you are just running diagnostics:

  - CEDA-JASMIN: `esmvaltool` is available on the scientific compute nodes (`sciX.jasmin.ac.uk` where